BaluRaut/Image-Reduce-php/README.md

 # Image-Reduce-php
-Using this code you can save the Image in minimal space
+Using this code you can resize the image( reduce the Image)